Effective algebraic integration in bounded genus: Non-isotrivial fibrations

 Theorem \ref{THM:A} of the Introduction will follow rather easily from the more general result below.

-\begin{thm} Let $\F$ be a foliation with canonical singularities on a projective surface $X$.
+\begin{thm} Let $\F$ be a foliation with canonical singularities on a smooth projective surface $X$.
 Suppose that $\F$ is a fibration with general fiber $F$ of genus $g$.
-If $\kod(\F)=2$ (i.e. the fibration is a non isotrivial hyperbolic fibration) then for every big and nef divisor $H$ we have
+If $\kod(\F)=2$ then for every nef divisor $H$ we have

 where $M=M(g)$ satisfies the following inequality

 \end{thm}